Exploitation And Realisation of Thinnings from Hardwoods

 There is commercial value in seeking to use it in higher value-added end uses as structural components within the construction industry and to develop its volume use in local rural industry.

-A new 2-year CoFoRD-funded collaborative project, led by NUI Galway, began in 2017 which aims to investigate novel and potential added-value uses of Irish hardwood thinnings and develop a grading system for sorting thinnings into different end-use classes.
+This 2-year CoFoRD-funded collaborative project, led by NUI Galway, began in 2017 and aims to investigate novel and potential added-value uses of Irish hardwood thinnings and develop a grading system for sorting thinnings into different end-use classes.